Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Neon for B2B SaaS: Data isolation with easy scalability

 If you’re building a B2B SaaS platform, a database-per-tenant design can simplify your architecture while preserving scalability.
-With Neon, you can offer complete data privacy by placing each tenant on its own project, ensuring instance-level isolation.
+With Neon, when you place its tenant on its own project, you offer complete data privacy to your customers via instance-level isolation.
 This approach also makes it easy to comply with data regulations across different regions, as projects can be created in specific locations to meet local requirements.

-Additionally, each tenant can be scaled independently, optimizing both performance and costs while reducing operational risk.
-In the event of an issue, you can run point-in-time recovery (PITR) for a specific tenant without impacting the entire fleet.
+Each tenant can be scaled independently, optimizing both performance and costs while reducing operational risk.
+And in the event of an issue or a customer request, you can run point-in-time recovery (PITR) instantaneously for a specific tenant, without impacting the rest of the fleet.

 Neon for dev platforms: Join Vercel, Replit, Koyeb, and others

-If you’re building a developer platform, you can start offering Neon databases to your users via our Partnership plans.
-Neon is a cost-effective solution to power hobby plans / free tiers, also supporting your Enterprise customers by scaling seamlessly with their usage.
+If you’re instead building a developer platform including a backend, or an AI Agent, you can start offering Neon databases to your users by becoming a Partner.
+Neon is a cost-effective solution that can support your hobby plan and Enterprise customers at the same time.
 Companies like Vercel, Replit, and Koyeb are already using Neon to offer Postgres to their end-users.

 Neon's serverless philosophy is aligned with our vision (no infrastructure to manage, no servers to provision, no database cluster to maintain) making them the obvious partner to power our serverless Postgres offering